microsoft/tolerant-php-parser/README.md

 // Instantiate new parser instance
 $parser = new PhpParser\Parser();

-// Return an AST from string contents
+// Return and print an AST from string contents
 $astNode = $parser->parseSourceFile('<?php /* comment */ echo "hi!"');
 var_dump($astNode);

-// Gets errors from AST Node.
+// Gets and prints errors from AST Node.
 The parser handles errors gracefully,
 // so it can be used in IDE usage scenarios (where code is often incomplete).
 $errors = PhpParser\Utilities::getDiagnostics($astNode);
 var_dump(iterator_to_array($errors));

-// Traverse the tree to find all string literals foreach ($astNode->getDescendantNodes() as $descendant) {
+// Traverse all Node descendants of $astNode foreach ($astNode->getDescendantNodes() as $descendant) {
     if ($descendant instanceof \PhpParser\Node\StringLiteral) {
-        // Print the text of the first string literal var_dump($descendant->getText());
+        // Print the Node text (without whitespace or comments) var_dump($descendant->getText());

         // All Nodes link back to their parents, so it's easy to navigate the tree.